rohanv32/InboxZingReact/README.md

 Welcome to **Inbox Zing!** 🎉 This React-based application is designed to bring you the latest news and updates from various media outlets, all in one convenient place.
 Enjoy a sleek, intuitive interface with easy navigation options to set your preferences, customize your experience, and stay informed.
 Plus, earn points and level up as you read!

+Click here for the link to the application: https://inboxzing-frontend-739742167446.us-central1.run.app

 ---

 ## 👥 Team Members